camerondurham/cs350-docker/README.md

 [![asciicast](https://asciinema.org/a/308534.svg)](https://asciinema.org/a/308534)

 NOTE: The `run.sh` script will only work on Unix systems.
 However, I've included notes for the exact commands you should run on a Windows system.

+To see what's in the Docker image, see: [camerondurham/xv6-docker](https://github.com/camerondurham/xv6-docker)

 For more information, please see the [wiki](https://github.com/camerondurham/cs350-docker/wiki).
 If you have questions, you can email me at: cameronrdurham@gmail.com